Werck-der-buecher/GlyphData/README.md

 ### 3. `augment`

-It is generally benefitial to augment the rasterized glyph images before stylization with AdaAttN to obtain a much greater diversity of image characteristics.
+We augment the rasterized glyph images before stylization with AdaAttN to obtain a much greater diversity of image characteristics.
 The augmentation uses several different randomized processing steps, including:
 1. morphological erosion and dilation,
 2. rotation,
 3. scaling,